dial-once/node-cache-manager-redis/README.md

 	compress: true
 });

-// Or on a per command basis. (only applies to get / set commands) redisCache.set('foo', 'bar', { compress: false }, function(err) {
+// Or on a per command basis. (only applies to get / set / wrap) redisCache.set('foo', 'bar', { compress: false }, function(err) {
     if (err) {
       throw err;